 Deadline, a mystery novel, Fawcett Gold Medal, NY, (1981).
 Paperback original, one Fawcett printing only.
 Edgar finalist.

 Deadline, Gollancz, London, 1982.
 First hardback edition: yellow dust jacket; one small printing only, probably far fewer than 1,000 copies.
-A very scarce book today.
+A somewhat scarce book today.